skip to main | skip to sidebar

 GLU is a network of Universities offering unique masters programmes to trade unionists around the world (Brazil, South Africa, India and Germany).
 GLU’s courses are jointly developed by universities and workers’ organisations and are aimed at students from trade union and social movement backgrounds in developed, developing and transition economies.

-Nicolas Pons-Vignon and Mbuso Nkosi are the editors of the Global Labour Column.
-They are assisted by a team of reviewers from the ILO, Wits university and beyond.
+Claire Ceruti is the editor of the Global Labour Column.
+She is assisted by a team of reviewers from the labour movement and academia.

-We thank the ILO Bureau for Workers' Activities, the ILO Regional Office for Africa, the Swedish International Development Cooperation Agency (SIDA) and the Friedrich-Ebert-Foundation (FES) for their generous financial support.
+We thank the The Center for Global Workers’ Rights, Penn State, the ILO Regional Office for Africa, the Swedish International Development Cooperation Agency (SIDA) and the Friedrich-Ebert-Foundation (FES) for their generous financial support.

 Share